GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 **TODO(mmocny): add video link.**

 This video shows a page that periodically injects long tasks onto the main thread.
-These long tasks completely ruin the ability for the page to provide certain types of visual updates, and you can see a corresponding drop of `requestAnimationFrame()` reported FPS to 0.
+These long tasks completely ruin the ability of the page to provide certain types of visual updates, and you can see a corresponding drop of `requestAnimationFrame()` reported FPS to 0.